IntelLabs/causality-lab/README.md

 # Causality Lab

-This repository contains research code of novel causal discovery algorithms developed at Intel Labs, as well as other common algorithms, and classes for developing and examining new algorithms for causal structure learning.
+This repository contains research code for novel causal discovery algorithms developed at Intel Labs, along with implementations of classes and functions for developing and evaluating new algorithms for causal structure learning.

+**Update (July 2025):** Can a GPT model, trained simply to predict the next token in a sequence, actually learn the underlying mechanisms of a domain?
+This question is addressed in a [paper](https://arxiv.org/abs/2412.07446 "Raanan Y. Rohekar, Yaniv Gurwicz, Sungduk Yu, Estelle Aflalo, and Vasudev Lal.
+ICML 2025"), presented at [ICML 2025](https://icml.cc "International Conference on Machine Learning"), where causal structures are learned from the attention mechanism of pre-trained GPT models.
+The causal discovery algorithm, called Ordered ICD (OrdICD), uses the given causal order to reduce the total number of CI tests compared to the ICD algorithm.
+See a [notebook](notebooks/causal_discovery_with_known_causal_order_latent_confounders.ipynb) for a simple synthetic example demonstrating the OrdICD algorithm implemented in this repository.

-**Update (December 2023)**: [CLEANN](https://arxiv.org/abs/2310.20307 "Rohekar Raanan, Gurwicz Yaniv, and Nisimov Shami.
-NeurIPS 2023") is novel algorithm presented at [NeurIPS 2023](https://neurips.cc/ "Advances in Neural Information Processing Systems").
-It generates causal explanations for the outcomes of existing pre-trained Transformer neural networks.
-At its core, it is based on the novel causal interpretation of self-attention presented in the paper, and executes attention-based causal-discovery (ABCD).
+See also [CLEANN](https://arxiv.org/abs/2310.20307 "Rohekar Raanan, Gurwicz Yaniv, and Nisimov Shami.
+NeurIPS 2023"), a novel algorithm presented at [NeurIPS 2023](https://neurips.cc "Advances in Neural Information Processing Systems").
+It generates causal explanations for the outcomes of existing pre-trained BERT neural networks.
+At its core, it is based on a novel causal interpretation of self-attention presented in the paper and executes attention-based causal-discovery (ABCD).
 [This notebook](notebooks/causal_reasoning_with_CLEANN_explanations.ipynb) demonstrates, using a simple example, how to use CLEANN.

 ## Table of Contents